lizekang/academic-website/content/home/experience.md

 **Knowledge Powered Dialogue System** :

 - Document Grounded Conversations.
 A long paper accepted by ACL 2019.
-A long paper submitted to EMNLP 2019 workshop.
+A long paper accepted by EMNLP 2019 MRQA workshop.
-- Audio Visual Scene-aware Dialog.
-Work in progress.
+- Audio Visual Scene-aware Dialog. <font ccolor="#ff0000">Rank 1st in DSTC8-AVSD Challenge.</font> A paper accepted by AAAI2020 DSTC8 workshop.

-**Dialogue Coherence and Diversity** : A long paper submitted to AAAI 2020.
+**Dialogue Coherence and Diversity** : A long paper submitted to EMNLP 2020.

-**WeChat Reading Dataset**: Work in progress.

-**Relation Prediction in Knowledge Graphs**: A long paper submitted to AAAI 2020.
+**Dialogue State Tracking in Task-Oriented Dialogue**: A long paper accepted by ACL2020.

 """